Diagnostic accuracy of MeMed BV for differentiating bacterial

 from viral infection

-MeMed BV is a diagnostic assay that uses a proprietary algorithm to create a numerical bacterial vs. viral likelihood score based on levels of three host immune proteins—TRAIL (Tumor Necrosis Factor (TNF)-related apoptosis-inducing ligand), IP-10 (interferon gamma-induced protein-10), and CRP.
-A previous study showed that MeMed BV demonstrated sensitivities of >93% and 98% with specificities of >94% and 88% in children1 and adults,2 respectively.
+MeMed BV is a diagnostic test that uses a proprietary algorithm to create a numerical bacterial vs. viral likelihood score based on the levels of three host immune proteins—TRAIL (Tumor Necrosis Factor (TNF)-related apoptosis-inducing ligand), IP-10 (interferon gamma-induced protein-10), and CRP.
+Previous studies showed that MeMed BV demonstrated sensitivities of >93% and 98% with specificities of >94% and 88% in children1 and adults,2 respectively.

-In this prospective multi-center, blinded study,3 scientists evaluated the diagnostic accuracy of a rapid version of the MeMed BV platform in children and adults in both Emergency Departments and Urgent Care Centers and to determine whether MeMed BV results could impact antibiotic use for these patients.
+In this prospective multi-center, blinded study,3 scientists evaluated the diagnostic accuracy of a rapid version of MeMed BV in children and adults in both Emergency Departments and Urgent Care Centers and determined whether MeMed BV results could impact antibiotic use for these patients.
 MeMed BV performance was assessed for differentiating between bacterial and viral infections by comparing the results to the reference standard infection etiology.
 Bacterial (or co-infection) was considered positive.

 The study found: